For general information on finances for international students at the University of Amsterdam, please have a look at these pages.

 The costs of books and other study material vary per course.
 Students should budget approximately € 75 per month for books and other study materials.

 Everyone in the Netherlands is required by law to have appropriate health insurance for the duration of their stay.
 There are several good private healthcare agreements for students that will suffice for you.
 These are cheaper and will approximately cost you €50 per month.
 Please note that in case you have a paid job, even only for one hour a week, you are obliged to take out the Dutch basic health insurance.
-Please refer to this page for more information.

 Students from EU countries (except for Kroatia, until 1 July 2018) are officially allowed to hold a job in the Netherlands.
 They do not need to obtain a work permit and there is no limit to how many hours they work.